Create a Yates account today!

 Vespula wasp colonies start in spring when a single mated wasp queen constructs a small nest and lays her eggs.
 Eggs hatch into grub-like larvae, which develop into pupae.
 The queen tends them until they emerge as 'worker' wasps (sterile females) in late spring/early summer.
 The first batch of worker wasps takes over nest construction and rearing of larvae, while the queen lays eggs.
 Over the summer, the nest grows in size and the population increases, reaching a peak in early autumn.
 At this time, wasps switch over from a high-carb diet of honeydew, to a protein diet made up of insects and dead animals, to enable lots of fertile male wasps (drones) and new queens to be produced.
 The new drones and queens mate, then the queens fly off to hibernate through the winter.
 The exiled queens wake up in spring and begin the arduous task of building a new nest for themselves.

 In the European native habitat of German wasps, nests begin to decline during autumn and die out over winter.
 However, in the warmer regions of NZ, nests can survive the winter and continue to develop over a number of seasons.
 In these nests, new queens simply take over the facilities and continue with business as usual!
 This can result in gigantic nests, containing tens of thousands of wasps.
-These nests perpetuate the spread of this invasive species into new areas and ecosystems.
+These huge nests enable the spread of invasive wasps into new areas

 The life cycle of paper wasps is similar to that of Vespula wasps, except that nests typically contain only 12 to 20 individuals.